slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 Then wrapping everything with slightly modified react material ui theme (mostly colors).

-And adding a route for register user and rending Main page or Chat page depending if the user is logged in our no.
+And adding a route for registered user and rending Main page or Chat page depending if the user is logged in or no.

 ### What next?

-I'm not going to describe every piece, you could browser client code from here - https://github.com/slavik925/chat-graphql-client.
+I'm not going to describe every piece, you could get browser client code from here - https://github.com/slavik925/chat-graphql-client.

-There are a lot of thinks that could be done better.
+There are a lot of things that could be done better.
 For example there are lack of tests, components could be divided better and the types are not everywhere.
-But it give an idea how the app is written/look using the React library.
+But it gives an idea how the app is written/look using the React library.

-The whole point of this is to create a quick sketch to see how are you comfortable with the technology you picket?
-What is it offers?
-How many problems you faced?
+The whole point of this is to create a quick sketch to see how are you comfortable with the technology you've picked?
+What does it offers?
+How many problems have you faced?
 How easy you could solve this problems?

 Here are the few pic how the Chat App looks.